Tricky3/Shopify-Checkout-Customizer/README.md

 ### Unleashed Options

-* Checkout Settings : Unleashed Configure the new Responsive Checkout of shopify, all you can eat.
 * Base Font Size : Insert a value that matches your shop's general configuration
 * Border Style : Border Radius Border Radius values for inputs and buttons
 * Desktop View: Max width Insert a value that matches your shop's general configuration